Mammal Conservation Europe2023-11-06T11:03:09+00:00

 Working to protect European native mammals and their habitats

-MCE has been watching closely the progress made with regard to the approval of the Nature Conservation Law (NRL).
+MCE has watched closely the process towards the ratification of the Nature Conservation Law (NRL).

 MCE’s position on the European Commission’s communication on wolves in Europe